 The Minister: I will not be small and unimportant.
 I intend to be very successful and influential in my ministry.
 So, I will Risk my money, my time, and my energy.
 I will invest them in education and training.

-The Devil: That’s fine, but I know the complexity of the religious politics that will be involved in your attempt to rise to a position of prominence and influence in the Church; and I don’t think you have the political skills or the good sense to simply “play ball” with the powers that be.
+The Devil: That’s fine, but I know the complexity of the religious politics which will be involved in your attempt to rise to a position of prominence and influence in the Church.
+And, I don’t think you have the political skills or the good sense to simply “play ball” with the powers that be.
 So, make your investments if you will.
 I’m happy to Risk it.